Gejjala Mantapa, Hampi – An Ornate Platform

 The Gejjala Mantapa is located against the backdrop of coconut and banana trees.
 It offers an exceptional look to the surroundings of the structure.

-The ornate structure has stood the test of time and weather for more than 500 years and is still in a good condition.
+The ornate structure has stood the test of time and weather for more than 500 years and is still in good condition.
 It is one of the few lucky structures that has escaped destruction at the hands of the Mughal attackers who had completely ruined the Vijayanagara Empire.

 How to reach Gejjala Mantapa